GLOBAL MARKETS-Euro jumps, bonds sag as ECB puts off stimulus decision

 German 10-year yields, the benchmark for euro zone borrowing costs, rose 3 basis points to 0.77 percent, retreating further from record lows of 0.698 percent on Monday.

-The FTSEurofirst 300 index of top European shares closed down 1.4 percent at 1,380.77, its sharpest one-day drop in seven weeks.
+The FTSEurofirst 300 index of top European shares closed down 1.4 percent to a provisional 1,380.77 points, its sharpest one-day drop in seven weeks.

-Brent crude oil fell below $69 a barrel after Saudi Arabia announced deep cuts in selling prices for Asian and U.S. buyers, a week after refusing to support output cuts championed by some members of the Organization of Petroleum Exporting Countries.
+Brent crude oil fell below $69 a barrel after Saudi Arabia announced deep cuts in selling prices for Asian and U.S. buyers, a week after refusing to support OPEC output cuts.

-Brent fell 28 cents to settle at $69.64 a barrel.
-U.S. crude settled down 57 cents at $66.81 a barrel, having fallen to 66.09 in early New York trade.
-(Reporting by Herbert Lash; Editing by David Gregorio and Dan Grebler)
+Brent was down 50 cents at $69.42 a barrel.
+U.S. crude was down 82 cents to $66.56 a barrel, having fallen to 66.09 in early New York trade (Reporting by Herbert Lash; Editing by David Gregorio)

 VIENNA, March 17 Iran has challenged the need for it to ship sensitive material abroad if its stock exceeds a limit set by its nuclear deal with major powers.